Viewing Survey Reports

 Survey Reports provides statistical data about the users who have taken the survey.
 It can be accessed once a survey has been released and remains available after the survey has been closed.
 There are two main viewing options for Survey Reports: Question Stats and Individual Responses.

-In order to protect the anonymity of submissions, Survey Reports for Anonymous Surveys is only available after at least 3 submissions have been made to the survey and there are more than 3 that have not yet started.
+In order to protect the anonymity of submissions, Survey Reports for Anonymous Surveys is only available after at least 3 submissions have been made to the survey and more than 3 users have not yet started.
 Once all users have submitted, the full list of students that have submitted becomes available as well.

 To begin viewing stats, click the Survey Reports button.
 By default, the Question Stats page will be displayed.
 This page shows the results based on each question.